theloosecollective/zine/README.md

 - `templates/`: shared layouts and components
 - `issues/issue-001/`: one self-contained issue
-- `issues/issue-001/main.typ`: build this file to make the issue PDF
+  - `main.typ`: the entrypoint of the issue; assemble all essays/content here
-- `issues/issue-001/content/`: pages and writing
+  - `content/`: pages and writing
-- `issues/issue-001/assets/`: issue-specific images and reference material
+  - `assets/`: issue-specific images and reference material

 ## Working Style

 - Authors should mostly edit files in `issues/<issue>/content/`
-- Template changes should stay in `templates/`
+- Template changes should stay in `templates/`; mostly don't need to edit here
 - Start a new issue by copying the previous issue folder
 - Essay files should feel like normal Typst documents

+_Example post.
+This would live in `issues/issue-001/example-essay.typ`_
 ```typst
 #import "/templates/essay.typ": essay, page-title